 What about a school that's struggling on the field?

 Washington has yet to win a game in 2008 and already announced that coach Tyrone Willingham will be dumped at the end of the season.
-While the hiring of a new coach might loosen up some wallets, there could be little enthusiasm for giving to a program that has won just 11 times during the Willingham's four-year tenure.
+While the hiring of a new coach might loosen up some wallets, there could be little enthusiasm for giving to a program that has won just 11 times during Willingham's four-year tenure.

-of this valley of death stronger than what we were.
+an what we were.
 That's the hope.''

 Nebraska was once among the nation's top programs, but the Cornhuskers had already suffered through a significant downturn on the field before the economic woes hit.
 The school has relied on 14,000 donors to raise $17 million a year - not counting capital programs that go toward renovating or building new facilities.
 But officials acknowledge it might be difficult to maintain that level of funding when some fans may have lost jobs, or find themselves struggling to pay the mortgage.

 ``We haven't seen any effect yet.
-We expect we'll see some effects in the future,'' said Paul Meyers, the associate athletic director who's in charge of keeping the coffers full. ``No question the economy comes up.
+We expect we'll see some effects in the future,'' said Paul Meyers, the Nebraska associate athletic director who's in charge of keeping the coffers full. ``No question the economy comes up.
 Right now it's a very popular topic.
 If I had 15 conversations in a day, it would be discussed 10 times.''

 Oklahoma State has taken the most noteworthy sack of the economic crisis.

 Nearly three years ago, billionaire booster T. Boone Pickens made a $165 million gift to his beloved Cowboys, the largest donation ever for a college athletic program.
-Through investments, he expected to grow the fund to a staggering $420 million, the money going to renovate the football stadium, build an indoor practice facility and construct a massive athletic village with new facilities for the baseball, softball, tennis, equestrian, soccer and tracks teams.
+Through investments, he expected to grow the fund to a staggering $420 million, the money going to renovate the football stadium, build an indoor practice facility and construct a massive athletic village with new facilities for the baseball, softball, tennis, equestrian, soccer and track teams.

-The plan fell apart along with the stock market.
+with the stock market.
 An area of several city blocks was cleared to make room for the construction, but the projects were put on hold until there's enough money.
 Pickens recently kicked in another $63 million, making up for some of the shortfall but far shy of his original goal.

 On a far smaller scale, other schools should be planning for similar cutbacks.